AnaluzSantos/AnaluzSantos/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying on SESI SENAI
+- 📕 I’m currently studying on SESI SENAI
-- 🌱 I’m currently learning programming
+- 💻 I’m currently learning programming
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about series and movies
+-  Ask me about series and movies
 - 📫 How to reach me: @analuz.santos21@gmail.com / @analuz.santos@al.estudante.senai.br / @analuzsantos_
-- 😄 Pronouns: ...
+- 😄 Pronouns:  “All our DREAMS can come true, if we have the courage to pursue them.” -Walt Disney
-- ⚡ Fun fact: I don't know how to cross the track
+- ⚡ Fun fact: i love grey's anatomy